-5. The development hereby approved shall achieve a post-construction Building Research Establishment Environmental Assessment Method (BREEAM) rating of at least 'Very Good'.
-A post construction review certificate shall be submitted to and approved in writing by the City Council as local planning authority before any of the building hereby approved is first occupied.

-Reason - In order to minimise the environmental impact of the development pursuant to policies EN4, EN5, EN6 and EN7 of the City of Manchester Core Strategy, and the principles contained within The Guide to Development in Manchester 2 SPD.

-6. No drainage shall be installed until the full details of a surface water drainage scheme has been submitted to and approved in writing by the City Council as local planning authority.
+- 5. The development hereby approved shall achieve a post-construction Building Research Establishment Environmental Assessment Method (BREEAM) rating of at least 'Very Good'.
+A post construction review certificate shall be submitted to and approved in writing by the City Council as local planning within six months of occupation. - Reason In order to minimise the environmental impact of the development pursuant to policies EN4, EN5, EN6 and EN7 of the City of Manchester Core Strategy, and the principles contained within The Guide to Development in Manchester 2 SPD. - 6.
+No drainage shall be installed until the full details of a surface water drainage scheme has been submitted to and approved in writing by the City Council as local planning authority.